lispeak/lispeak/README.md

 - [Lojban](https://en.wikipedia.org/wiki/Lojban)
 - [Group theory](https://en.wikipedia.org/wiki/Group_theory)

-## Development
+## Goals

-The main goal of this project is to create a language with the following parameters:
+The main goal of this project is to create a constucted language with the following parameters:

-- Language spec should be written in TypeScript
+- Grammar is fully described in TypeScript
-- Language development should be completely git-based
+- Grammar is based on functions
-- Language morphology should have based on symmetries like in group theory
+- Grammar development is git-based
-- Language syntax should have structure based on S-expressions like in Lisp
+- Every sentence is S-expression
-- Language should be compatible with any natural language (you can use words from your language inside of Lispeak sentences)
+- Every sentence can be spoken
-- Language should sound well
+- Every sentence can be executed on computer
-- Language should be able to be executable by computer interpreter like Lisp
+- Every word morphology is based on symmetries of the group theory

-## Key points
+- Language is fully compatible with any natural language (you can use words from your language)

-- Everything is a function
+- Language sounds well

 ## Alphabet